Fine-grained authorization for your Python apps

 - Authorization middleware focuses the responsibility of making authorization decisions on a single component rather than fragmenting the logic across multiple routes.

-The Authorizer is an authorization engine built on top of the open source Open Policy Agent (OPA) decision engine.
-The Python/Flask SDKs use the gRPC API bindings to make it easy to integrate the Aserto authorizer into python apps.
+The authorizer is an open-source authorization project that uses the Open Policy Agent (OPA) decision engine.
+The Python/Flask SDKs use the gRPC API bindings to make it easy to integrate the authorizer into Python apps.
 Creating a tenant in Aserto will automatically create a corresponding Authorizer instance which you can use to develop and test.

-The Edge Authorizers make authorization decisions based on three important inputs:
+The Aserto open-source authorizer is known as Topaz.
+It makes authorization decisions based on three important inputs:

 1. Policies from your policy registry